sergeche/emmet-sublime/README.md

 ## How to expand abbreviations with Tab in other syntaxes

-Emmet expands abbreviations in limited syntaxes only: HTML, CSS, LESS, SCSS and Stylus.
+Emmet expands abbreviations in limited syntaxes only: HTML, CSS, LESS, SCSS, Stylus and PostCSS.
 The reason to restrict Tab handler to a limited syntax list is because it breaks native Sublime Text snippets.

 If you want to abbreviation with Tab in other syntaxes (for example, JSX, HAML etc.) you have to tweak your [keyboard shorcuts settings](http://sublime-text-unofficial-documentation.readthedocs.org/en/sublime-text-2/reference/key_bindings.html): add `expand_abbreviation_by_tab` command for `tab` key for required syntax *scope selectors*.
 To get current syntax scope selector, press <kbd>⇧⌃P</kbd> (OSX) or <kbd>Ctrl+Alt+Shift+P</kbd>, it will be displayed in editor status bar.